vsrinivas/fuchsia/the-book/life_of_an_open.md

 handle combination was transmitted over the CWD handle to a remote filesystem server.
 Since the call was synchronous, the client proceeded to wait for a response on the handle.
-Once the server properly found, opened, and initialized I/O state for this file, it sent back a “success” RIO description object.
+Once the server properly found, opened, and initialized I/O state for this file, it sent back a “success” FIDL description object.
 This object would be read by the client, identifying that the call completed successfully.
 At this point, the client could create an fdio object representing the handle to “foo”, reference it with an entry in a file